jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 <img src="/assets/rnn/cap8.png" style="border:none;width:80%;">
 </div>

+> We use a CNN to extract image features.
+Multiple it with a trainable matrix for the initial hidden state $$h_0$$.

 #### Code in computing h0

 Define the shape of CNN image features (N, 512) and h (N, 512):